Guides

 Let’s say you’ve posed a standard realistic muscular male model beautifully, but you want to understand the underlying structure.
 You can “Change Model” to a “Blocky Bot” or “Stick Bot” to see a simplified breakdown of the pose.
 Or, if you started with a “Blocky Bot” for quick posing, you can switch to a “Realistic Muscular Male” to see if the pose looks natural on a fleshed-out character.

-Don’t let your hard work disappear!
+Save and Load Pose Button Don’t let your hard work disappear!
 PoseMyArt offers several ways to save and load your custom poses, making your workflow incredibly efficient.
-When you click on the Save & Load Pose button, this is the menu that it pulls up.
+When you click on the Save & Load Pose button on the Model Toolbar, this is the menu that it pulls up.

 This lets you save your entire model’s pose to your computer as a file, and load it back later.
 Perfect for archiving your favorite creations!